digitalspring/whitepaper/whitepaper.md

    times, too, so once again, it'd make sense to have several peers share this responsibility.

-In both cases, the question comes up how to choose the respective peers and why they in turn should be willing to provide mailbox / mailman functionality to other peers in the first place, considering that this requires both traffic and storage resources.
+In both cases, the question arises how to choose the respective peers and why they in turn should be willing to provide mailbox / mailman functionality to other peers in the first place, considering that this requires both traffic and storage resources.
 Again, there're multiple